NicolasHenaff/DiscordBot/README.md

 npm install
 ```

-Then launch it, either in the foregorund...
+Then launch it, either in the foreground...

 ```bash
 npm start